AlexJReid/blog/content/posts/tinyblok/index.md

 TocOpen = false
 +++

 [tinyblok](https://github.com/lexvicacom/tinyblok) is the obvious next experiment after [monoblok](/posts/monoblok/): can the patchbay run on a microcontroller and ship sensor data straight into a remote NATS cluster?
-The [Peter's Porsche Rentals worked example](/posts/monoblok/#a-worked-example-catching-over-revs-at-peters-porsche-rentals) put a Raspberry Pi behind the glovebox; an ESP32 is an order of magnitude cheaper and smaller.
+In the original post, the [Peter's Porsche Rentals worked example](/posts/monoblok/#a-worked-example-catching-over-revs-at-peters-porsche-rentals) put a Raspberry Pi behind the glovebox; an ESP32 is an order of magnitude cheaper and smaller.
 Coupled with a 4G mi-fi or the car's onboard Wi-Fi, it's a self-contained edge node that can sit on a OBD2 dongle's worth of power and select what crosses the mobile data connection.

 ![ESP32-C6 dev board, with a disapproving assistant](board.jpg)